dov4k1n/Seminars-EVM/README.md

 colorscheme wildcharm   " use 'wildcharm' colorscheme

-inoremap jj <esc>     " keymap to escape on 'jj' type in insert mode
+inoremap jj <esc>     " keymap to escape on 'jj' type in insert mode nnoremap q :q<enter>  " keymap to quit on 'q' type in normal mode

 " copy down/up with Ctrl + j/k in normal and insert modes
 nnoremap <c-j> <esc>:copy .<CR>==